 Customer-owned substations are a collection of transformers and switchgear located in a suitable room or enclosure owned and maintained by the Customer and supplied at primary voltage: i.e. the Supply Voltage is greater than 750 volts.

-Where a Primary Service is provided to a Customer-owned substation, the Customer shall install and maintain such equipment in accordance with all applicable laws, codes, regulations.
+Where a Primary Service is provided to a Customer-owned substation, the Customer shall install and maintain such equipment in accordance with all applicable laws, codes, Regulations.
 In addition to obtaining the approval of the ESA for substation equipment, the Customer shall also obtain NOTL Hydro approval of any components which may affect NOTL Hydro’s system (i.e. cables, surge arrestors, terminators, protective and switch devices etc.).
 This approval shall be obtained well in advance of tender documents being issued.
 NOTL Hydro will provide planning details upon Application for Service

 Owners of private substations are encouraged to perform regular maintenance to their electrical equipment.
 To facilitate and encourage the maintenance of this equipment, NOTL Hydro will provide one power interruption, at no charge, each year at the Customer substation.
 This no-charge service would be provided during normal working hours.